kojodoc/kojodoc.github.io/concepts/scala-collections.md

 ```

 ### HashSet
 A HashSet is a mutable set of elements of a given type.
 A set is an unordered sequence.
-Use a set when you don't care about the order of elements inside it, but care only about whether an element is present in the set or not.
+Use a set when you don't care about the order of the elements inside, but care only about whether an element is present inside or not.
 [More info](https://alvinalexander.com/scala/scala-set-class-how-to-add-elements-cookbook-recipes).

 Example Usage:
 ```scala